Energy Refunds Explained

 If you have an online account then checking is even easier, just log in and check your account balance.

 What if I have changed supplier?

-If you are with a new energy supplier and are still owed money by your previous provider, you can still claim this money back.
+If you are with a new energy supplier and are still owed money by your previous supplier, you can still claim this money back.